benlemus/practice/README.md

 don't know what I am doing.
 I cannot figure out how to push and pull only from a specific branch in Github, if that is even a thing...

+# UPDATE:

+wow I just looked back over the video and jeez what a noob mistake...
+I figured it all out...
+I got this now.